BradleyCulley/bradleyculley.github.io/_posts/2025-01-05-the-demon-haunted-world.md

 <p>
     And so he spanned what's usually a chasmic divide between high intelligentsia and mainstream popular culture.
-    Similarly, he spanned the Ivy League and personally getting arrested - twice - for his beliefs.
+    Similarly, he spanned the Ivy League and personally getting arrested—twice—for his beliefs.
 </p>

 <p>